Navigating the intricacies of estate planning can feel like navigating a labyrinth without a map.

 It is important to work with an attorney to verify that your written wishes will be upheld.

-Problem: In order to have a military funeral, your loved ones will need to have a copy of your DD-214.
+In order to have a military funeral your loved ones will need to have a copy of your DD-214.

 Estate Planning Checklist Conclusion

-Thank you for taking the time to read through our 21 step estate planning checklist.
+Thank you for taking the time to read through our 21-step estate planning checklist as part of our estate planning 101 series.
 We hope that it has been beneficial and will help you organize and plan for the future.